Some Northwest Arkansas residents are leaving the region for health care services, data shows

 An estimated $240 million spent on health care for Medicare enrollees in Northwest Arkansas was spent outside the region in 2019, a recent analysis of pre-pandemic data shows.

-Medicare enrollees are generally 65 or older, though some people may be eligible earlier due to disability, according to the U.S. Department of Health and Human Services.
+Medicare enrollees are generally 65 or older, though some people may be eligible earlier because of disability, according to the U.S. Department of Health and Human Services.

 Of cardiology procedures done on Northwest Arkansas Medicare enrollees in 2019, about 11% -- or 8,989 out of 80,238 -- were outside the region.
 Specific procedures such as heart valve replacement and coronary artery bypass grafting saw higher percentages of 20% and 14%, respectively.
 Of the 8,989 cardiology procedures outside the region, 6,554 were done outside Arkansas, according to the analysis.